theolivenbaum/resin/README.md

 - vector database where the key is a 64-bit vector that may or may not translate into a string  (it's up to you) and the payload is a list of Int64's.
 What the payload translates into is also your choice.
-- execution node ("postings server") that stores lists of Int64's where the key is either that size of a word or a query expression.
+- execution node ("postings server") that stores lists of Int64's where the key is either that size of a word or a variable length query expression.
 Each node in an expression tree carries a key and also define either an AND, OR or NOT set operation.
 - [VectorNode](https://github.com/kreeben/resin/blob/master/src/Sir.Store/VectorNode.cs).
 With it you can define and then traverse a 64-bit wide vector space containing anything that is willing to be constrained by it.